Harlan Ellison: Early life and career

-Ellison attended Ohio State University for 18 months (1951–53) before being expelled for verbally abusing a creative writing professor.
-Over the next 20 or so years he claimed to have sent the professor a copy of every story he published.
+Ellison attended Ohio State University for 18 months (1951–53) before being expelled.
+Famous for self mythologizing, he claimed in interviews he was expelled for verbally or physically abusing a creative writing professor who excoriated the science fiction genre and Ellison's writing.
+He also claimed to have sent the professor a copy of every story he published.
+A biography published about him (Weil and Wolfe), however, found that he was expelled for having a “a reported grade point average of .086.”

 Ellison published two serialized stories in the Cleveland News during 1949, and he sold a story to EC Comics early in the 1950s.
 During this period, Ellison was an active member of science fiction fandom.
 He published his own science fiction fanzines, such as Dimensions, which had previously been the Bulletin of the Cleveland Science Fantasy Society and later Science Fantasy Bulletin.
 Ellison moved to New York City in 1955 and lived with Robert Silverberg as they both pursued writing careers.
 Over the next two years, he published more than 100 short stories and articles.
 The short stories collected as Sex Gang — which Ellison described in a 2012 interview as "mainstream erotica"—date from this period.

 He served in the U.S. Army from 1957 to 1959.
-His first novel, Web of the City, was published during his military service in 1958, and he said that he had written the bulk of it while undergoing basic training at Fort Benning, Georgia.
+His first novel, Web of the City (originally titled Rumble), was published during his military service in 1958, and he said that he had written the bulk of it while undergoing basic training at Fort Benning, Georgia.
 He served in the Public Information Office at Fort Knox, Kentucky, where he wrote articles and reviews for the post's weekly newspaper.

 After leaving the army, he relocated to Chicago, where he edited Rogue magazine.